ingadhoc/website/website_sale_delivery_taxes_included/README.rst

 eCommerce Delivery with taxes included
 ======================================

-This module include the taxes in eCommerce Delivery
+This module include taxes on delivery costs of ecommerce

 Installation
 ============